rerun-io/rerun/docs/content/reference/sdk-operating-modes.md

 This is the default behavior you get when running all of our C++/Python/Rust examples, and is generally the most convenient when you're experimenting.

 #### C++
 `RecordingStream::spawn` spawns a new Rerun Viewer process using an executable available in your PATH, then streams all the data to it via TCP.
-If an external viewer was already running, `spawn` will connect to that one instead of spawning a new one.
+If an external Viewer was already running, `spawn` will connect to that one instead of spawning a new one.

 #### Python
 Call [`rr.spawn`](https://ref.rerun.io/docs/python/stable/common/initialization_functions/#rerun.spawn) once at the start of your program to start a Rerun Viewer in an external process and stream all the data to it via TCP.
-If an external viewer was already running, `spawn` will connect to that one instead of spawning a new one.
+If an external Viewer was already running, `spawn` will connect to that one instead of spawning a new one.

 #### Rust
 [`RecordingStream::spawn`](https://docs.rs/rerun/latest/rerun/struct.RecordingStream.html#method.spawn) spawns a new Rerun Viewer process using an executable available in your PATH, then streams all the data to it via TCP.
-If an external viewer was already running, `spawn` will connect to that one instead of spawning a new one.
+If an external Viewer was already running, `spawn` will connect to that one instead of spawning a new one.

 ## Connect

 Connects to a remote Rerun Viewer and streams all the data via TCP.

-You will need to start a stand-alone viewer first by typing `rerun` in your terminal.
+You will need to start a stand-alone Viewer first by typing `rerun` in your terminal.

 #### C++
 `RecordingStream::connect`